kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 So I don't mindlessly answer it.

-In a lot of cases I refuse to answer it.
+In a lot of cases, I refuse to answer it.

-However I do a few things.
+However, I do a few things.

 First I acknowledge the question.